jreinhardt/bolttools/doc/blt_spec_0_3.rst

 - tables: optional, table-element_ or list of table-elements.
 This array contains tabular data.
 Usually the table index will be a free variable, for details see table-element_ and parameter-collection_.
+- tables2d: optional, table2d-element_ or list of table2d-elements.
+This array
+  contains tabular data.
+Usually row and column indices will be free variables, for details see table2d-element_ and parameter-collection_.
 - types: optional, associative array.
 Contains as keys parameter names, as values their respective types.
 Possible types are: "Length (mm)", Length (in)", "Number", "Bool", "Table Index", "String".
 If no entry is present for